 “[There appears] to be a sort of blending together of the high and low ranks of society … In France, they dress so ill in the higher ranks, that you cannot distinguish them from the lower.
 One is often induced to think that those must be gentlemen who wear orders and ribbons at their buttons, but alas! almost every one in France at the present has one of these ribbons.
 In the dress of the women there is still less to be that points out the distinction of their ranks.
 To my eye, they are all wretchedly ill dressed, for they wear the same dark and dirty-looking calicoes which our Scotch maid-servants wear only on week days.
 This gives to their dress an air of meanness … They … shew very neat legs and ankles, but covered only with coarse cotton stockings, seldom very white, often with black worsted stocking.
 I have not see one handsomely dressed woman at yet in France.”

-Whatever the visitor’s opinion, Kashmir shawls added a great deal of panache and beauty to French fashions during the Bourbon Restoration.
+Whatever the visitor’s opinion, Bourbon Restoration fashions were augmented by Kashmir shawls because they added a great deal of panache and beauty.
 The shawls were popular because they helped women keep warm when wearing lightweight fabrics on cold evenings.
 The Kashmir shawls first appeared in France when Napoleon’s General in Chief of the French campaign in Egypt sent one to Paris sometime between 1798 and 1802.

 The Kashmir shawl’s arrival created such a sensation, plans were immediately introduced to manufacture them.
 Genuine Kashmir shawls were extravagantly priced and extremely prized because they were created from cashmere wool and bore the scent of patchouli.
 The French soon found a way to imitate the shawl’s fabric by importing Cashmere wool and rearing Cashmere goats in France, but they could not imitate the smell.

 Although fashionable French women dared leave their house without a hat or bonnet (something previously associated with prostitutes), most French women continued to wear bonnets or hats when they went outdoors.
 French women also adopted the English custom of straw bonnets and green gauze veils.
-Moreover, the millinery French women chose at this time, as shown in the above illustrations, generally had crowns or brims trimmed with elaborate ornaments, such as feathers, bows, lace, flowers, or ribbons.
+Moreover, the millinery French women chose at this time, as shown below, generally had crowns or brims trimmed with elaborate ornaments, such as feathers, bows, lace, flowers, or ribbons.